cylab-tw/bluelight/README.md

 ### Network support
 * load local files
 * Integration with any DICOMWeb Image Archive, including Orthanc, and dcm4chee server
+* Integration with IHE Invoke Image Display (IID) Profile, as the Image Display Acotr in Transaction [RAD-106]. (on going)
+  - We are trying to implement it with in the scenario of FHIR ImagingStudy.
 * Integration with XNAT (currently doesn't build as an XNAT plugin)

 ### 2D image interpretation